Vanille-N/meander.typ/src/threading.typ

   /// -> any
   overflow: false,
   /// Relationship with the rest of the content on the page.
-  /// - `page`: meander assumes control of the entire page and will put the content
+  /// - `page`: content is not visible to the rest of the layout, and will be placed
-  ///   starting from the top left.
-All content placed by meander is invisible to
-  ///   regular layout.
+  ///   at the current location.
+Supports pagebreaks.
   /// - `box`: meander will simulate a box of the same dimensions as its contents
   ///   so that normal text can go before and after.
+Supports pagebreaks.
-  /// - `here`: similar to `page` in that it is invisible to the rest of the content,
+  /// - `float`: similar to `page` in that it is invisible to the rest of the content,
-  ///   but has the same behavior as `box` in that it continues where existing text
-  ///   stops.
+  ///   but always placed at the top left of the page.
+Does not support pagebreaks.
   placement: page,
 ) = {
   let wrapper(inner) = {